adianliusie/voting/README.md

 ### Downloading chromedriver

 Download the [chromedriver](https://chromedriver.storage.googleapis.com/index.html?path=111.0.5563.64/) used by selenium.
-Again, ensure the compatible version is used.
-When the file is downloaded, open the .zip file on finder to unzip the file, then open terminal and run the following command
+If you're computer uses the apple M1 chip, then download the driver associated with chromedriver_mac64.zip.
+Open the .zip file on finder to unzip the file, then open terminal and run the following command

 ```
 cd ~/Downloads
-sudo mv chromedriver /usr/local/bin
+sudo mv chromedriver_mac64/chromedriver /usr/local/bin
 ```

 you will have to type the password on terminal (note characters won't show, but click enter when done anyways)